-All students enrolled in their chosen Area of Specialization of Administration/Community Development, and thus in the SW 755 Administration or Community Development Advanced Field Practicum course shall spend all required field practicum hours (20 hours per week; 300 hours per semester for a total of 600 hours in the Academic Year) in administration or community development content only.

-- If the SW 755 agency/field instructor wishes to have the student conduct their hours in Direct Practice/Clinical service delivery, the student may engage in clinical practice for a maximum of 25% of their overall practicum hours only if the agency field instructor deems it as a possible learning opportunity for the student to perform program evaluation, data analysis, policies and procedures, etc. - This additional experience must be discussed with the field faculty and the Director of Field Education before the student and agency enter into any agreement.
+- All students enrolled in their chosen concentration of Administration or Community Development, and thus in the SW 755 Administration or Community Development Advanced Field Practicum course shall spend all required field practicum hours (20 hours per week; 300 hours per semester for a total of 600 hours in the Academic Year) in administration or community development content only. - If the SW 755 agency/field instructor wishes to have the student conduct their hours in direct practice/clinical service delivery, the student may engage in clinical practice for a maximum of 25% of their overall practicum hours only if the agency field instructor deems it as a possible learning opportunity for the student to perform program evaluation, data analysis, policies and procedures, etc. - This additional experience must be discussed with the field faculty and the Director of Field Education before the student and agency enter into any agreement.